yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 *Virtual Network design in Azure*

--   Document and diagram how you will build redundant Virtual Networks for Litware.
+-   Document and diagram how you will build redundant Virtual Networks for Contoso.
 Address the following design points:

     -   Must allow for connectivity between two regions close to the Cheyenne and Seattle data centers.

-    -   Address the need for redundancy and resiliency in the site-to-site VPN connectivity from Litware's offices to Azure
+    -   Address the need for redundancy and resiliency in the site-to-site VPN connectivity from Contoso's offices to Azure

-    -   How will you design the address space and subnets to support Litware's requirements?
+    -   How will you design the address space and subnets to support Contoso's requirements?

         Solution